-At Ralls, Wooten & Black, we take allegations of domestic abuse seriously.
+At Ralls & Wooten, we take allegations of domestic abuse seriously.
 We have years of experience representing clients who have been charged in all areas of domestic assault or domestic violence, and we can help if you or a loved one has been charged with domestic assault.

 Understanding Domestic Assault